 The Gibson Girl was fond of all leisurely activities, sports, and adventuring.
 She could wear her normal daywear clothing (hemmed skirts shorter for easier movement) or sew specialty outfits suitable for the activity.
 Here are a few options:

 Bicycle / Tweed Ride

-Bicycle riding was the Gibson Girls’ newest activity.
+Bicycle riding was the Gibson Girl’s newest activity.
 The bicycle gave her freedom to travel, exercise, and be outside of the home.
 The Edwardian bicycle suit had shorter skirt with a front flap covering the split leg bloomers underneath.
 A matching jacket was left unbuttoned exposing the blouse, a necktie/bow tie, and belt.
-Here are some examples of Edwardian era bicycle outfits.
+Click here for some examples of Edwardian era bicycle outfits.

-The turn of the century bice riding outfits is very popular now, especially with those participating in a tweed ride.
+Turn of the century bike riding outfits are very popular now, especially with those participating in a tweed ride.
 My friend Carolyn made this authentic purple biking suit here.
 It is fabulous!